dynamical systems online

 In today’s hyperconnected world, calls for doing your own thinking are noticeably more frequent than calls for letting others do more of your thinking.
 The conceptarium is a tool designed to amplify your internal influence by providing a safe space for your thoughts to proliferate and mature.
 When using it as a private-first medium for ideas whose genomes are predominantly domestic, you’re exposing yourself more to your own thinking, tipping the scales of influence.

 Another affordance made visible by the dynamical system view is the control over the choice of external influences.
 The old adage says that you’re the average of the five people you spend most time with.
 If others have their own ideologies scattered around the state space, you can chart a course across it by choosing the right peers as attractors.
 Interestingly enough, exposing yourself to external influences which are evenly distributed around you can cause them to cancel each other out in important ways.
 Reading both US and Chinese accounts of US-China tensions might neutralize the sways towards either attractor, leaving you more at the mercy of internal influences.
-See it as active noise cancellation for ideology, helping you tune in to your mind’s sounds in spite of the opinionated surroundings.
+See it as active noise cancellation for worldviews, helping you tune in to your mind’s sounds in spite of the opinionated surroundings.

-Like all models, this view is most likely a radical oversimplification of what causes shifts in ideology.
+Like all models, this view is most likely a radical oversimplification of what causes shifts in worldview.
 However, the actionable affordances mentioned above appear to deserve further investigation through thoughtware development.
 Or to borrow some motifs from the solarpunk attractor I’ve embraced lately, we might also learn a thing or two from the dynamical systems of nature: organisms, populations, and cells, among others.